 With this week's historic ruling by the Supreme Court making marriage equality the nationwide law of the land, the conversation has dominated social media and the internet at large.
-However, from the beginning of the franchise, the Housewives have been ahead of the curve when it comes to their relationships with the LGBT community.
-Gay and lesbian individuals populate the world of Housewives in supporting roles from coast to coast, including Tamra's best man Ricky in the OC, Albie and Chris Manzo's roommate, Greg, in New Jersey, larger-than-life drag performer Elaine Lancaster in Miami and many, many others.
-From weddings and coming out stories to gay polo and marches for equality, our favorite ladies have shed light on their gay family members, friends and fans for the last 10 years.
-So for today's feature, here's a breakdown of some of the most memorable times the Housewives have stood on the right side of history.
+From the beginning of the franchise, the Real Housewives have been ahead of the curve when it comes to their relationships with the LGBTQ community.
+Gay and lesbian individuals populate the world of Housewives in supporting roles from coast to coast, including Tamra Judge's best man Ricky Santana in the OC, Albie and Chris Manzo's roommate, Greg Bennett, in New Jersey, larger-than-life drag performer Elaine Lancaster in Miami and many, many others.
+From weddings and coming out stories to gay polo and marches for equality, our favorite ladies have used their platform to shed light on their gay family members, friends and fans for the last 10 years.
+For today's feature, here's a look back at some of the most memorable times the Housewives have stood on the right side of history.

-- Andy comes out during the RHONJ Season 1 reunion: There's perhaps no better place to start on this subject than with the man behind the Housewives himself, Mr. Andy Cohen.
+- Andy Cohen comes out during the RHONJ Season 1 reunion: There's perhaps no better place to start on this subject than with the man behind the Housewives himself, Mr. Andy Cohen.
 As the host of every reunion special and the executive producer of the franchise, there would simply be no Real Housewives without Andy.
-However, no one expected his personal life to be a part of the conversation during the first reunion of the Real Housewives of New Jersey.
-Controversy had erupted during the season when Teresa Giudice's husband Joe used the g-word during a group dance lesson.
+However, no one expected his personal life to be a part of the conversation during the first-ever reunion of The Real Housewives of New Jersey.
+Controversy had erupted during the season when Teresa Giudice's husband Joe used the term "gaylord" during a group dance lesson.
 Villain Danielle Staub took offense to the term and the two went around and around about whether Joe was being homophobic.
-(The controversy continued during Season 2 when a friend of Danielle's aimed a gay slur at Caroline Manzo's son, Christopher.)
+(The argument found its second wind during Season 2 when a friend of Danielle's aimed a gay slur at Caroline Manzo's son, Christopher.)
 During the reunion, Teresa and Danielle couldn't agree on the subject, with Teresa defending her husband and calling the expression a "figure of speech."
 However, as the argument continued, Andy abandoned his job as moderator to get personal.
 "I have no business jumping in, but I'm gay and I thought it was offensive," he said.
 "I'm not saying your husband's homophobic, I'm saying it was offensive."
-Up to that point, Andy had never interjected during a reunion, staying staying objective and asking the questions.
+Up to that point, Andy had never interjected during a reunion, instead staying objective and asking the questions.
 But in a moment of honesty, he stood up for his identity and came out as a gay man on national TV.
-It was a watershed moment for Andy and the Bravo network, and he remains the only gay man on late-night television as the host of Watch What Happens Live.
+It was a watershed moment for Andy and the Bravo network, and he remains the only gay man on late night television as the host of Watch What Happens Live.

 - RHONY's March for Marriage Equality: The fourth season in NYC kicked off with Alex McCord inviting the other ladies to attend the seventh annual Marriage Equality Wedding March across the Brooklyn Bridge.
-Donning bridal gowns, the ladies took a bold stand nearly half a decade before marriage equality became legal across the U.S. Of course, the event also brought plenty of drama as Sonja - who served as the grand marshal for the march - tried to make it all about her, and bickered with Alex and Simon over who was allowed to speak at the podium.
+Donning bridal gowns, the ladies took a bold stand nearly half a decade before marriage equality became legal across the U.S. Of course, the event also brought plenty of drama as Sonja Morgan - who served as the grand marshal for the march - tried to make it all about her, and bickered with Alex and her husband Simon van Kempen over who was allowed to speak at the podium.
 The fight spilled over into the art party Sonja was hosting later in the episode and resulted in Alex getting thrown out of the house (while sporting an unforgettably bold S&M-inspired cocktail dress).
-The two blondes eventually made up and put the fight behind them, with Alex pointing out the following during the Season 4 reunion, "I hate that two straight women and a straight man were squabbling, but because it was dramatic and crazy, people were thinking about marriage equality."
+The two blondes eventually made up and put the fight behind them, with Alex pointing out the following during the Season 4 reunion: "I hate that two straight women and a straight man were squabbling, but because it was dramatic and crazy, people were thinking about marriage equality."

-- Lisa Vanderpump receives a star on the Palm Springs Walk of Stars: Lisa Vanderpump, arguably the queen bee of RHOBH, has always been an ardent supporter of the LGBT community.
-The Brit owns gay LA hotspot Pump, became an ordained minister in order to perform gay weddings and even puts together an annual float in the LA Pride parade with her staff at SUR, (a.k.a. the cast of Vanderpump Rules).
-And in the recently-completed Season 5 of The Real Housewives of Beverly Hills, Lisa was recognized for all her work and activism by being awarded a star on the Palm Springs Walk of Stars.
-With her family and new 'Wife Lisa Rinna in tow, Lisa V. arrived at the awards ceremony to a crowd of LGBT supporters decked out in her signature pink.
-Receiving the award from her good friend and gay former boy-bander Lance Bass, Lisa acknowledged the honor it was to provide support for the LGBT community throughout her lifetime and career.
+- Lisa Vanderpump receives a star on the Palm Springs Walk of Stars: Lisa Vanderpump, arguably the queen bee of RHOBH, has always been an ardent supporter of the LGBTQ community.
+The British restauranteur owns gay LA hotspot Pump, became an ordained minister in order to perform gay weddings and even puts together an annual float in the LA Pride parade with her staff at SUR, (a.k.a. the cast of Vanderpump Rules).
+In the just-finished Season 5 of The Real Housewives of Beverly Hills, Lisa was recognized for all her work and activism by being awarded a star on the Palm Springs Walk of Stars.
+With her family and new 'Wife Lisa Rinna in tow, LVP arrived at the awards ceremony to a crowd of LGBTQ supporters decked out in her signature pink.
+Receiving the award from her good friend and gay former boy-bander Lance Bass, Lisa acknowledged the honor it was to provide support for the LGBTQ community throughout her lifetime and career.
 Of course, the ceremony also sparked a bit of drama between LVP and the rest of the 'Wives -- who were offended at being left out of the ceremony -- but it wouldn't be Housewives without an invitation being turned into a storyline, right?

-- The NJ ladies attend Jamie Laurita's wedding: In a touching moment during Season 4 of the Real Housewives of New Jersey, the Manzos, Lauritas and Giudices traveled to Chicago for the wedding of Caroline's brother Jamie and his partner Rich.
-Though sister Dina was missing from the festivities, the wedding was a true family affair, complete with British-style fascinators, an entrance via horse-drawn carriage and personal vows.
-During the ceremony, Caroline delivered a memorable and emotional speech touching on Jamie's coming out story and the moving of mountains it had taken for the couple to reach that point.
-Wishing them "love and peace forever and always," Caroline, as well as the others, showed the world what it means to truly accept and love your family.
+- The NJ ladies attend Jamie Laurita's wedding: In a touching moment during Season 4 of The Real Housewives of New Jersey, the Manzos, Lauritas and Giudices traveled to Chicago for the wedding of Caroline Manzo's brother Jamie and his partner Rich.
+Though sister Dina was missing from the festivities, the wedding was a true family affair, complete with British-style fascinators, an entrance via horse-drawn carriage and tearful, personal vows.
+During the ceremony, Caroline delivered a memorable and emotional speech touching on Jamie's coming out story and the "moving of mountains" it had taken for the couple to reach that point.
+Wishing them "love and peace forever and always," Caroline, as well as the others, showed the world what it means to truly accept and love your LGBTQ family.

 - Kyle's gay mixer: Lisa Vanderpump isn't the only Beverly Hills Housewife who supports the gay community.
-After the disastrous Poker Night in Season 5, Kyle Richards tried to lighten the mood by throwing a gay mixer for all the "dinner party gays" in her life who didn't want to wade into the club circuit in search of true love.
-The party started out a smashing success, where all the 'Wives brought their GBFs to help solve the "drought of tops in Beverly Hills."
-Eventually however, while some love connections were made between the ladies' gay friends, the fun event was overshadowed by the escalating drama between Kyle, Kim and Brandi when the latter showed up to the party uninvited on the arm of Kyle's sister Kim, the mixer devolved into a screaming match between the three with Kyle accusing Brandi of driving a wedge between the Richards sisters.
-The episode stirred up even more controversy around the women's constant use of the term "my gays".
+After the disastrous poker in Season 5, Kyle Richards tried to lighten the mood by throwing a gay mixer for all the "dinner party gays" in her life who didn't want to wade into the club circuit in search of true love.
+The party started out a smashing success, with all the 'Wives bringing their GBFs to help solve the "drought of tops in Beverly Hills."
+However, while some love connections were made between the ladies' gay friends, the fun event was overshadowed by the escalating drama between Kyle and nemesis Brandi Glanville.
+When the latter showed up to the party uninvited on the arm of Kyle's sister Kim, the mixer devolved into a screaming match between the three with Kyle accusing Brandi of driving a wedge between the Richards sisters.
+The episode stirred up even more controversy after aired due to the 'Wives' constant use of the possessive (and degrading) term "my gays."
 Andy Cohen even brought the issue up on WWHL, educating the ladies and viewers on why the figure of speech was just not OK.
 (Note to our dear straight female friends: you don't own us.)
-Despite the drama, Kyle's intentions were certainly in the right place, and yes, I got every name right during the "Guess the Celebrity" party game.
-(That Housewives Guy most definitely qualify as a "dinner party gay" in case you were wondering.)
+Despite the drama, Kyle's intentions were certainly in the right place.
+After all, who doesn't need a little help finding a good top these days?